the-crypt-keeper/can-ai-code/README.md

 ## News

+**11/21** This project was too difficult to use, and I'm the maintainer!
+I've spent some time refactoring the interview scripts, updating requirements.txt and there is a new [evaluation guide](GUIDE.md) for evaluating both models and APIs.

+**11/20** Re-Evaluate CodeQwen2.5 (new weights).
+Evaluate Mistral-Small-2409 and Ministral-8B-2410.
+Evaluate gpt-4o-2024-11-20.

 **11/13** Evaluate Qwen2.5 (32B at FP16, GGUF Q8, EXL2 8bpw), OpenCoder (1.5B and 8B at FP16).

 **10/26** Evaluate Qwen2.5 (3B, 7B, 14B FP16 | 14B, 32B, 72B AWQ) and Qwen-Coder2.5